DDMAL/CATDOES/Gen_Transkribus/Gen_Transkribus_observations.md

 https://github.com/user-attachments/assets/9d0114b0-9582-4676-b42f-274d016a4721

+## 16.04.26 IMPORTANT UPDATE!!!!!

+I have just discovered that although Field models are measured with MAP, so the higher the better, Layout models _say_ that they're measured with MAP but they're actually measured with Percentage Lost on Validation, so it should be low!
+It frustrates me NO END that Transkribus uses the same name for two OPPOSITE metrics!!!!!!
+GAH.
+So anyway, that explains why all my layout models had MAPs below 10% despite looking great.

 ## Training a text model - Abbreviations edition

 Chant manuscripts have a lot of abbreviations, like `virginē` ("virginem"), `qƺ` ("quem"), or `ſuꝑ` ("super").
 CantusDB expands all the abbreviations, so Rodan does as well, because we always give it the corrected chant text from CantusDB.
 We wanted to know whether it would be easier to create a Transkribus model that expands abbreviations, or a model that transcribes all abbreviations as is.
 (Transkribus gives the option to provide it with a corrected text, BUT that option is currently behind a paywall, so we wanted to see what it could do without any extra help.)